zzanehip/The-OldOS-Project/README.md

 <td align="center">
 <img width="2000" height="0"><br>
 <b>Updates: Version 1.0 is currently available 🎉</b><br>
 <small>This build can be built using any version of Xcode 12.5.x and below.
-Please do not build with Xcode 13.</small>
+Please do not build with Xcode 13.
+If you are on Monterey please see the "Building on Monterey" instructions.</small>
 <img width="2000" height="0">
 </td>
 </tbody>